Dr Glenda Tinney

 In 2002, I combined my interest in wellbeing, outdoor learning and sustainability when I was appointed a lecturer at the University of Wales, Trinity Saint David delivering undergraduate and postgraduate programmes linked to environmental awareness, conservation and sustainable development.

-My academic interests include exploring research methods, outdoor learning, creative development and sustainability and global citizenship and early childhood.
+My academic interests include exploring research methods, outdoor learning, learning in nature, sustainability and global citizenship and science concepts in early childhood.